mudgen/diamond-3/README.md

 ## Author

-The diamond standard and reference implementation were written by Nick Mudge.
+This implementation was written by Nick Mudge.

 Contact: